Get 20% OFF your perfect routine. Take our health quiz.

 Hot flushes

-More than 80% of women experience hot flushes.
-These can present as sweating, flushing, anxiety and chills, typically lasting 1–5 minutes.
-Some research in specific populations (e.g., breast-cancer patients) reported reduced frequency and severity with oral magnesium versus placebo.
+More than 80% of women experience hot flushes during menopause.
+Some research in specific populations has reported reduced frequency and severity with oral magnesium versus placebo, though larger trials are needed.

 Bone health

 Roughly 50–60% of the body’s magnesium is stored in bone.
-Perimenopause and menopause are key windows to support bone mineral density (BMD).
-Higher magnesium intake is associated with better BMD and lower fracture risk in several cohorts.
+Perimenopause and menopause are critical windows to support bone mineral density.
+Higher magnesium intake is associated with better bone density and lower fracture risk across several studies.

-Hormonal changes can impact mood, stress and resilience.
-Preliminary evidence suggests magnesium supports healthy psychological function and may help reduce depressive symptoms in some people.
+Hormonal changes during menopause can significantly affect mood, stress resilience and emotional stability.
+Preliminary evidence suggests magnesium supports healthy psychological function and may help reduce low mood in some people.

-Useful for those with digestive sensitivity; often chosen for muscle relaxation or wind-down routines.
+• Magnesium chloride (topical) — useful for those with digestive sensitivity; commonly chosen for muscle relaxation and wind-down routines.

 How much magnesium should you take for menopause?